veydecapia/substrate-api-sidecar/e2e-tests/README.md

 ## Limitations on Added Karura e2e Test
+To run karura test

+`yarn test:init-e2e-tests:karura`

+There are some unsupported endpoints for Karura as of this writing so some tests are not included.
+Please see below.

 ### Vesting Info Test Limitation
 Vesting info endpoint is not supported for Karura at the moment.
 An error response will be returned when trying to do so.